kaikue/LovelyWorld/README.md

 		- ride on flying enemy for a long time
 		- ride enemy across spikes into secret room
 		- carry enemy and drop in another room to use its behavior
+		- stand on enemy (in natural location or after moving it) and use its extra jump/throw velocity
+		- enemy stack
 	- get around room reset mechanic
 	- crystals
 		- throw reset/recall crystal and quickly grab another item